JBoothUA/MatrixTerminal/README.md

 # Super Mario Git PowerShell
-# Turns Angular-CLI into a Video Game
+# Turns the Command Line into a Video Game

 <ol>
   <li>